sogno-platform/libcimpp/README.md

 7. Click on `Open Project` to open Visual Studio.
 8. In Visual Studio's main menu choose `Build -> Build Solution`.
 This will build the `libcimpp` library.

-### Build instructions for using libcimpp as a cmake module [TODO: This section needs rewriting...]
+### Build instructions for using libcimpp as a cmake module
-To use libcimpp as an cmake module, the project using the CIM parser needs to be an cmake project itself.

-1. Clone the release branch of libcimpp repository
-  + Usually but not necessary into a subdirectory
-2. Assuming the project using libcimpp has a CMakeLists.txt with one of the following lines:
-  + `add_executable(target_name ...)`
-  + `add_library(target_name ...)`

-  One can link libcimpp using the cmake statement
-  + `target_link_library(target_name cimpp)`
-3. Build the project
-  + CMake will automatically build libcimpp as a dependency
+To be continued...

 ## Usage of the library
-For information how to use the library please see the cmake example.
+For information how to use the library please see the [cmake based example](https://git.rwth-aachen.de/acs/core/cim/cimpp/libcimpp/tree/master/examples/cmake).
+Building of the example can be performed analogous to bulding the library itself (as described in the `Building instructzions` above)
 The make example is currently not supported due to the lack of an install target for arabica.